Skip to main content

 • A public facing FusionAuth instance.
 You need a public-facing FusionAuth instance (for example, FusionAuth Cloud or a self-hosted installation).

-• An ngrok Enterprise account with an authtoken or admin access to configure edges with OpenID Connect.
+• An ngrok Pay-as-you-go account with an authtoken or admin access to configure endpoints with OpenID Connect.

 • A local web app or application that needs to be protected by FusionAuth.